College of Humanities & Behavioral Sciences

 Internships without Academic Credit

 Students may find work experiences that can serve as internships, though these will have no affiliation with Radford University.
-Without academic credit, the experience will also not have the academic components of the experience: the reflection, journaling, etc.
+Without academic credit, the experience will also not have the academic components of the experience: the book, research, journaling, etc.

 Finding an Internship

 Students are responsible for making contact with potential internship hosts.
-Your Political Science Department advisor and the Career Center may serve as sources of guidance.
+Dr, Tan, the internship coordinator; other professors; and the Career Center may serve as sources of guidance.

 See this sample letter as a way to make contact with a potential internship host organization.